-In a space of only five days, the 41 chosen youngsters (out of more than 220 valid applications for the positions) of the Youth Leaders Academy, went from knowing very little to being close to experts of the Solidarity Action Day, which they will launch in June 2023.
+In a space of only five days, the 41 chosen youngsters (out of 220 that applied) of the Youth Leaders Academy, went from knowing very little to being close to experts of the Solidarity Action Day, which they will launch in June 2023.

 The young and determined future-leaders gathered at the Innovation Center Kosovo (ICK) for a five-day Kick-off Training event, whose main purpose was to better inform, prepare, and motivate them for the upcoming tasks required to complete in order to organize the Solidarity Action Day.
 Everyday of the training, they had a particular challenge to solve, from the ways to promote their cause, to the recruitment drives they need, to the advocacy, and working with businesses to secure jobs for their volunteers.
 We were simply amazed at what they could do in such a short time.